 Frank Pietronigro’s Documents is a time-based interactive work that was first experienced by an audience at the Diego Rivera Gallery at the San Francisco Art Institute in 1996.
-The work is interactive insofar as the audience is encouraged to walk on the salted words as an act of recuperation.
+The work is interactive insofar as the audience is encouraged to walk on homophobic words made of salt to destroy the text with their footprints as a collective act of recuperation.

-Pietronigro’s intention is for the audience to confront the dilemma of breaking a taboo by “walking on the art.”
+My intention is for the audience to confront the dilemma of breaking a taboo by walking on the art.
+In most museums and galleries one is told not to get too close to the art.
+In this case I welcome my audience to help me destroy my work as acts of loving kindness.
 By doing so, their footprints will become devices of recuperation as their steps on the salt deconstruct these negative signifiers.
 Each step democratically contributes to the ongoing development of the composition.
 The use value of the work is a ritual of affirmation in places of communal transition.

-As a painter, Pietronigro prepares a canvas, so to speak, as salted text on the floor.
+As a painter, I prepares a canvas, so to speak, as salted text on the floor.
 However, it is the path of the viewer, whether conscious or unconscious, that serves as the paintbrush.

 The words that Pietronigro used in Documents were sourced from the Oxford English Dictionary and the Dictionary of Slang.
 The litany of words in English is provided below.
 João Pedro Vale is now expanding Documents to include words in Portuguese.